radiotap/radiotap.github.io/fields/S1G.md

 This field contains data to allow correct handling by programs like Wireshark etc.

-Is NDP indicates that this is an NDP frame, however, the content might not be known.

 ## known

 | **`0x0001`** | S1G PPDU Format known |